 - has separate app detail pages on the Zendesk Marketplace for each product

 A public app or closed preview app that the developer charges for either via a one-off payment or a subscription-based payment.

 An app that exists only in one customer instance, manually uploaded and installed.
 They are not available on the Zendesk Marketplace.
-They are only available to Zendesk Support and Chat customers on the Zendesk Suite Professional plan or above.

 An app that is available from the Zendesk Marketplace.
 They are available to Zendesk Support and Chat customers on the Zendesk Suite Team plan or above.